 Not all insider threats are intentional.
 According to Computer Weekly, organizers of the Black Hat security conference reported that 84 percent of cyberattacks were due to human error.
 While the clear majority of insider threats can be attributed to negligence, there are cases of breaches due to deceptive insider actions.

 Organizations need to be prepared for anything.
-Fortunately, there are specific tactics to deal with those incidents.
+Fortunately, there are specific tactics to deal with those incidents and protect against future insider threats.
 Before diving into those tactics, take a look at the dangers and consequences of insider attacks.

 Dangers and Consequences of Insider Attacks on Cybersecurity